nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-linked-terraform.md

     terraform apply
     ```

-5. If you want to allow the role to be reconfigured:
+5. If you want to reconfigure an existing nOps account:
     ```hcl
     terraform apply -var="reconfigure=true"
     ```

+    or

+    ```hcl
+    module tf_onboarding {
+      providers = {
+        aws = aws.root
+      }

+      source             = "nops-io/nops-integration/aws"
+      system_bucket_name = "example"
+      api_key            = "nops_api_key"
+      reconfigure        = true
+    }
+    ```

+{% include note.html content="The `reconfigure` flag is required after the first onboarding flow with the master account, this flag is used to allow updates to the current project.
+Make sure to add this flag after the first run." %}

-After your Terraform apply has finished, your accounts should list within the nOps platform.
+After your Terraform apply has finished, your account should list within the nOps platform as payer.

+## Onboarding Child accounts ##

+Onboarding child accounts is achieved using the same module, it already contains the logic to react when its being applied on any account that is not root.

+    ```hcl
+    provider "aws" {
+      alias  = "child"
+      region = "us-east-1"
+      assume_role {
+        role_arn = "arn:aws:iam::xxxxxxxx:role/admin-role"
+      }
+    }

+    module tf_onboarding {
+      providers = {
+        aws = aws.child
+      }

+      source             = "nops-io/nops-integration/aws"
+      # This bucket will be created by the module with the name provided here, make sure its globally unique.
+      system_bucket_name = "example"
+      # nOps API key that will be used to authenticate with the nOps platform to onboard the account.
+      api_key            = "nops_api_key"
+      # Flag required to update the nOps project.
+      reconfigure        = "true"
+    }
+    ```

 ## Troubleshooting ##